Home / About Us

 About Us

 Hospice Huntsville provides quality end of life care for members of our community who are dying with a terminal illness.
-Hospice Huntsville has many programs that have provided palliative care support to our community for since 1989.
-Our visiting volunteer program provides bedside support in our clients homes, nursing home or at hospital to allow family and caregiver respite.
+Hospice Huntsville has many programs that have provided palliative care support to our community since 1989.
+Our Visiting Volunteer Program provides bedside support in our clients homes, nursing home, at the hospital or our hospice Algonquin Grace, to allow family and caregiver respite.

-Our grief and bereavement program supports caregivers after their loved one has died.
+Our Grief and Bereavement Program supports family members after their loved one has died.

-Algonquin Grace is our beautiful 5 bed residential hospice that provides 24 hour professional nursing and personal support work.
+Algonquin Grace is our beautiful 5 bed hospice residence that provides 24 hour professional nursing and personal support work.

 For current employment opportunities, click here